-A banquet hall which attempts to return diners to the era of extravagance and luxury of the Moroccan pashas, Le Tobsil is a peaceful haven hidden amid the twisting alleyways of the Medina.
+A banquet hall that attempts to return diners to the era of extravagance and luxury of the Moroccan pashas, Le Tobsil is a peaceful haven hidden amid the twisting alleyways of the Medina.
 Its stone arches, white table cloths and candle lit ambience make it ideal for a romantic escape.
-Chef Fatima Mountassamim has created a different set meal for every day of the week, based around fresh market produce and traditional Moroccan flavors, which are cooked with meticulous care and attention.
-She has been highly acclaimed for her abundant presentation of the old staples like cous cous and tagine, which are treated with an eye towards extravagance and indulgence.
+Chef Fatima Mountassamim has created a different set meal for every day of the week, based around fresh market produce and traditional Moroccan flavours that are cooked with meticulous care and attention.
+She has been highly acclaimed for her abundant presentation of the old staples like couscous and tagine, which are treated with an eye towards extravagance and indulgence.
 They keep her many loyal customers coming back for more.